Everything PR News

 Art & Style, Consumer Technology, Education, Enterprise Technology, Finance, Food & Drink, Games, Healthcare, Hollywood & Entertainment, Law & Policy, Manufacturing & Industry, Marketing & Advertising, Media, Music, Retail & Ecommerce, Science, Social Impact, Social Media, Sports, and Venture Capital.

-What should a 30 Under 30 honoree do with the inclusion?
+What should an honoree actually do with the inclusion?

 Treat it as a citation event, not a one-day press hit.
-Anchor the entity inside the AI engines through entity hygiene and additional cited coverage.
-Publish one durable asset journalists and AI engines can cite.
-Build distribution under the honoree's own name.
-Use the recruiting and partnership leverage in the months immediately following the list.
+Anchor the entity inside the AI engines.
+Publish one durable asset.
+Build owned distribution.
+Use the recruiting leverage before it fades.

 EPR Editorial Team